to all graduate and undergraduate faculty - new and returning, full-time and adjunct!

 are used for instruction.
 Consult your department chair or Multimedia

 Services for more information.
-There is a collection of VHS tapes and DVDs which
+There is a collection of DVDs which

 are catalogued and stored in the Connelly Library.
+Streaming digital resources are also available.
 For more information

 about using these materials for instructional purposes, call (X1295) or

-email Samantha Slade, the Media/Digital Services Librarian.
+email Rebecca Goldman, the Media/Digital Services Librarian.
 For additional information please consult the Connelly Library website.

 equipment at the Bucks Center